ARTICLE

 Mammoth Ivory Maps

-The woolly mammoth was a relative of the elephant that lived on the steppes and tundra of North America and Eurasia from around 300,000 years ago to around 3,700 years ago.
-To humans living in the Ice Age, mammoths were a significant source of meat.
-In addition, their bones were used to build huts and their tusks were used to make tools and figurines.
-In at least a couple instances, the tusks of mammoths were used to create what archaeologists have interpreted as maps.
+The woolly mammoth was a relative of the elephant that lived on the and of North America and Eurasia from around 300,000 years ago to around 3,700 years ago.
+To humans of the Ice Age, mammoths were a significant source of meat.
+In addition, people used their bones to build huts and their tusks to make tools and figurines.
+In at least a few instances, the mammoth tusks were used to create maps.

 Abauntz Map

-Mammoth tusks were not the only medium believed to have been used by Stone Age humans to make maps.
-The European Magdalenian culture—dating from 11,000–17,000 years ago—appears to have etched a map onto a stone tablet.
-The tablet is only a few centimeters across and was found in a cave in Abauntz, in the Navarra region of northeast Spain.
-The tablet has been dated to around 13,500 years ago.
+Mammoth tusks were not the only medium used by humans living in the Stone Age to make maps.
+The European Magdalenian culture, dating from 11,000 to 17,000 years ago, appears to have etched a map onto a stone tablet.
+The tablet was found in a cave in Abauntz, in northeast Spain.
+Experts say it was created around 13,500 years ago.

 The Çatalhöyük Map

 Several thousand years after the mammoth ivory maps and the Abauntz map, humans were making maps on the walls of buildings.
 In the southern Anatolian Plateau in modern Turkey are the two tells (human-made mounds) of Çatalhöyük.
-It is the site of a Neolithic village: the eastern mound dates between 7400 and 6200 B.C.E., while the western mound dates between 6200 and 5200 B.C.E.
+This was the site of a village formed between 7400 and 5200 B.C.E.
 The site was the subject of detailed excavations in the early 1960s and is still being excavated.

-Of particular interest to cartographers is a three-meter (10-foot) wide mural found on a wall in the eastern mound, dating from around 6600 B.C.E.
-The lower half of the mural shows tightly packed “cells” thought to represent a village, while the upper half depicts mountain peaks and dark spots that could indicate a volcano.
+Of particular interest is a 3-meter (10-foot) mural found on a wall in the eastern mound, dating around 6600 B.C.E.
+The lower half of the mural shows tightly packed "cells" thought to represent a village, while the upper half depicts mountain peaks and dark spots that some experts say indicate a volcano.
+Others disagree with this map-like interpretation, arguing the upper shape is merely a leopard skin and not a volcano.
+Given that there is no evidence for a nearby volcanic eruption, they claim that the mural is merely art.
+However, a recent study determined that the nearby Mount Hasan likely erupted around 6900 B.C.
+It is possible, therefore, that the spotted object in the mural is a volcano.

 Babylonian Maps

-An inscription in cuneiform, an ancient writing system, takes up the top portion of the tablet and describes mythical creatures thought to exist in the depicted regions.
-Also shown are circles representing cities such as Assyria.
-A band reading “Salt [or Bitter] Sea” encloses the cities of the map.
-The Babylonian World Map was intended to be a symbolic rather than literal map.
+An inscription in , an ancient writing system, takes up the top portion of the tablet and describes mythical creatures thought to exist in the depicted regions.
+Circles represent Babylonian cities, such as Assyria, and a band of writing that reads "Salt [or Bitter] Sea" encircles the cities.
+The Babylonian World Map was intended to be a symbolic map.
 It dates back to around 600 B.C.E.

 Ancient Greek Maps

 Anaximander of Miletus was a Greek philosopher born around 610 B.C.E.
-He produced the first map of the world in Greece.
-Although his map was lost, descriptions and revisions survived: Like the Babylonian map, his map was circular and featured Greece, specifically Delphi, at its center.
-Europe was on one side, with Asia at the other.
+He produced the first map of the world in Greece, though only descriptions and revisions have survived.
+Like the Babylonian map, his map was circular and featured Greece, specifically Delphi, at the center.
+Europe was on one side, with Asia on the other.
 The entire world was surrounded by water.

-Hecataeus, also of Miletus, lived during the fifth century B.C.E. and improved on Anaximander’s map.
+Hecataeus, also of Miletus, lived during the fifth century B.C.E. and improved on Anaximander's map.
 He traveled extensively and wrote an account of his travels in Asia, called the Periodos.
-Hecataeus drew a map (also lost) of the world based on Anaximander’s, which, by examining surviving fragments and texts, historians believe was revised to include details he had learned on his travels.
+Hecataeus drew a map based on Anaximander's.
+By examining surviving fragments and text of this map, historians believe Hecataeus included details he learned on his travels in his version.

-A few hundred years later, Claudius Ptolemaeus (Claudius Ptolemy, or just Ptolemy), tried his hand at cartography.
+A few hundred years later, Claudius Ptolemy tried his hand at cartography.
 Ptolemy was a scholar of Greek descent living in Alexandria, Egypt.
-He lived from around 100 C.E. to around 170 C.E.
-He is generally considered the inventor of geography—he invented a system of latitude and longitude and invented a way to flatten the planet onto a two-dimensional map.
+He lived from around 100 to 170 C.E. and is often called "the father of ."
+In his work Geographia, he introduced an approach to mapping the world using latitude and longitude.
+He also created a way to flatten the Earth onto a two-dimensional map.

 Media Credits